mt5225/weekly/Aug2015/weekone.md

 - [End of Aug] dcb website redesign -- Donny/Jerry

 ## Version Strategy
-- due to *urgent* [**every request is urgent, but some request is more urgent than others**] need to English version, i suggest to maintain Engish version in an separate svn repository, as well as tracing bugs and RFEs individually.
+- due to *urgent* [**every request is urgent, but some request is more urgent than others**] need of English version, i suggest to maintain Engish version in an separate svn repository, as well as tracing bugs and RFEs individually.
 - create tasks according to above thoughts in tower and assigned to 田野.

 ## Misc